 - · access a shared memory location,

 - at least one access is a write,

-- the threads use no explicit mechanism to prevent the accesses from being simultaneous.
+- the threads use no explicit synchronization mechanism to protect the shared data.

 - · access a shared memory location,

 - at least one access is a write,

-- the threads use no explicit mechanism to prevent the accesses from being simultaneous.
+- the threads use no explicit synchronization mechanism to protect the shared data.